 Is it any good?

+Cameron's friendship with Jane and Adam is one of the book's best features.
 Gender issues aside -- and they are, of course, prominent here -- this book will resonate a good deal with readers who appreciate the rewards of finding friends with whom you truly have something in common, especially if you've felt out of place for a long time.
-Cameron's friendship with Jane and Adam in particular is one of the book's best features.

 Danforth also allows characters who could be simply villains to be far more nuanced -- as Cameron experiences the ill effects of their behavior, she also understands the motivations, some sincerely good, that are driving it.
 Telling her tale along the way, she gets a good deal more explicit with regard to sex, drugs, and drinking (from age 12) than parents may be comfortable with younger kids reading, and there's also a lot of foul language.
 But for mature readers, the book is brilliant.

 Families can talk about how things have changed since 1993, when this book ends.
 For example, a few years later, the Internet came along, making it much easier for kids who feel disconnected to find each other.
 (Another biggie: cell phones.)

 Do you think a 12-year-old gay kid would have as a hard a time in school today as Cameron had in 1989?
 Why or why not?